Moroccan–Portuguese conflicts

-Moroccan–Portuguese conflicts refer to a series of battles between Morocco and Portugal throughout history including Battle of Tangier, Fall of Agadir and other battles and sieges in the Moroccan coast.
+Moroccan–Portuguese conflicts refer to a series of military engagements between Morocco and Portugal throughout history from 1415 to 1769.

 The first military conflict, in 21 August 1415, took the form of a surprise assault on Ceuta by 45,000 Portuguese soldiers who traveled on 200 ships.
 It was later followed by the Siege of Ceuta in 1419.
 These events marked the beginning of the decline of the Marinid Sultanate and the start of the Portuguese Empire.

 The major battle, Battle of Alcácer Quibir, fought at Ksar-el-Kebir on 4 August 1578, was a catalyst for the 1580 Portuguese succession crisis.
 This resulted in a dynastic union between the Kingdom of Portugal and the Kingdom of Spain.

 The conflicts ended when Portugal lost Mazagan (El Jadida) in 1769 to the 'Alawite Sultan Mohammed ben Abdallah.

 Portuguese expansion (1415–1515)

 Portugal started to occupy parts of coastal Morocco in 1415 with the Conquest of Ceuta, which was besieged unsuccessfully three years later by the Moroccans.
 Then under Afonso V of Portugal, Portugal conquered Alcácer-Ceguer in 1458, Arzila in 1471 and Tangier, which was won and lost several times between 1460 and 1464.
 These achievements earned the King the nickname of the African.

 Portugal and Spain had passed an agreement in 1496 in which they effectively established their zones of influence on the North African coast: Spain could only occupy territory east of Peñón de Vélez de la Gomera.
 This restriction would only end with the dynastic union of the Portuguese and Spanish crowns under Philip II after the 1578 Battle of Alcácer Quibir, when Spain began to take direct action in Morocco, as in the occupation of Larache in 1610.

 Altogether, the Portuguese are documented to have seized six Moroccan cities and built six stand-alone fortresses on the Moroccan Atlantic coast, between the Loukkos River in the north and the Sous River in the south.

 The six cities were: Ceuta (1415–1668), Alcácer-Ceguer (1458–1549), Tangier (1471–1661), Arzila (1471–1550), Safi (1488–1541) and Azamor (1513–1541).